 He also earns a lot by working as an SEO consultant for small businesses worldwide.

-This case study was a proof as to how lesser content on your site may not bar you from earning more.
+This case study was proof of how lesser content on your site may not bar you from earning more.

 Let’s dive into another example.